RomaSheva1987/namu-landing/README.md

 # National Art Museum of Ukraine
 Landing page for the National Art Museum of Ukraine(NAMU) - One of the largest and oldest museums in Ukraine.
-It presents the information about current-exhibitions, nearest events, news and contacts.
+It presents the information about current-exhibitions, nearest events, news and and contact information of the museum.

 ### Preview
  You can view the live preview of the landing page here: [Landing for NAMU](https://romasheva1987.github.io/namu-landing/)